Motley Fool Epic Plus vs Motley Fool Portfolios: Is 2x the Price Worth It?

 Is Motley Fool Portfolios worth it?

-Yes, for dedicated investors with $250,000+ portfolios who want Tom Gardner’s complete investing playbook.
-The defining feature is the Everlasting Portfolio — the only stocks Tom Gardner personally owns — plus access to 35 real-money portfolios, crypto coverage through the Cryptoball Database (800+ cryptocurrencies), and white-glove support with Investor Solutions.
-At $3,999/year, the fee represents 1.6% of a $250,000 portfolio, dropping to 0.8% at $500,000.
-If you actively use the Everlasting Portfolio and crypto research, the premium over Motley Fool Epic Plus can pay for itself.
-If you would not use those features, Motley Fool Epic Plus delivers 90%+ of the value at half the price.
+Yes, if $250,000+ and the job is Tom’s complete playbook.
+Everlasting — the only stocks Tom personally owns — plus 35 real-money portfolios, Cryptoball (800+), and Investor Solutions.
+At $3,999/year that is 1.6% of a $250,000 book, 0.8% at $500,000.
+If you will use Everlasting and crypto, the premium over Plus can earn its keep.
+If you will not, Plus delivers the research job at half the price.
+Do not invent a Portfolios official return to justify the jump.

 Can I use both Motley Fool Epic Plus and Motley Fool Portfolios?